 Cherrie’s work is regularly exhibited in the West Midlands and has also been shown in London and St Ives.
-She has been shortlisted in a number of national competitions, including the National Open Art and the prestigious Cork Street Open.
+She has been shortlisted in national competitions, including the National Open Art and the prestigious Cork Street Open.
 In 2017, she was an ArtGemini Prize finalist and one her paintings was selected for the Society of Women Artists Annual Exhibition.
 Two of her pieces have been published in 101 Abstract Artworks produced by Art Has No Borders.

 In the end, it's always the joy of colour that draws Cherrie back to her studio, where the excitement she experienced as child opening a new tin of crayons or bumper pack of felt tip pens has never quite worn off.

 You can download a full, illustrated biography here.